The AI meeting assistant that actually works with Claude

 How it works with Claude and ChatGPT

 Connect Hjarni's built-in MCP server.
 It takes five minutes.
-(Claude guide, ChatGPT guide)
+(Claude guide, ChatGPT guide) For the integration overview, see Hjarni for Claude.

 After a meeting, fill in the template.
 Save it to your Meetings folder.